Hotels with a Pool in Ronda: Central Stays and Spacious Retreats

 In Ronda, the term pool can refer to anything from a professional-length swimming lane in a rural estate to a tiny courtyard plunge pool in a converted mansion.
 If you are staying in the historic centre, expect the latter.
 These pools are often tucked into internal courtyards or located on small rooftop terraces.
 They are designed for cooling off after a day of walking rather than for athletic use.
 Because Ronda is located at 750 metres above sea level, the nights remain relatively cool, and unheated pools can be surprisingly chilly until late June.

 You should also be aware that pool season in Andalucía is strictly defined.
 Most hotels in Ronda only open their outdoor pools from the beginning of June until the end of September.
 If you are travelling in May or October, even if the weather is warm, do not assume the pool will be open.
-Indoor pools are exceptionally rare in the city centre, usually found only in high-end spa hotels or larger modern complexes on the outskirts.
+Indoor pools are exceptionally rare in the city centre, usually found only in high-end properties like the Parador de Ronda or the Catalonia Reina Victoria, or in larger modern complexes on the outskirts.

 Best areas of Ronda for it